canonical/postgresql-k8s-operator/docs/tutorial/index.md

 (1 row)
 ```

 You can try multiple SQL commands inside this environment.
-Once you're ready, reconnect to the default postgres database and drop the sample database we created:
+Once you're ready, reconnect to the default {spellexception}`postgres` database and drop the sample database we created:

 ```text
 postgres=## \c postgres